stackrox/stackrox/roxctl/generate/README.md

 ## About

-The static network policy generator a tool analyzes k8s manifests and generates a set of suggested network policies in form of yaml documents that may be directly applied to a k8s cluster.
+The static network policy generator is a tool that analyzes k8s manifests and generates a set of suggested network policies in form of yaml documents that may be directly applied to a k8s cluster.
 It is integrated with [NP-Guard's Cluster Topology Analyzer](https://github.com/np-guard/cluster-topology-analyzer) component, which discovers the network connections and generates the network policies.
 For more details, refer to the [NP-Guard webpage](https://np-guard.github.io/).

 ## Usage